Honorary Graduates from Teesside University

 Rona Fairhead CBE, (Doctor of Business Administration)

-Rona Fairhead is the chief executive of the Financial Times Group, one of the most senior positions in British publishing.
+Rona Fairhead is Chairman of the BBC Trust.
 She is a Cambridge and Harvard Business School graduate and a non-executive director of HSBC.
 Rona spent many years working in the Tees Valley as executive vice-president for Strategy and Finance of ICI.

 Margaret Fay OBE, Doctor of Laws

 Margaret is Chairman of the Regional Development Agency One NorthEast.
 Before joining One NorthEast, she had a 22-year career with Tyne Tees Television, including six years as Managing Director.
 Margaret is also a former member of the University’s Board of Governors.